George Kell: Tigers

+Red Sox, White Sox and Orioles

 His tenure with Boston saw the team engage in attempts at stealing signs involving the scoreboard, and it wasn't long after his trade to Chicago (done on May 23, 1954, for Grady Hatton and cash) that management asked him about the system.
 He worked with teammate Bob Kennedy, general manager Frank Lane, and the ballpark crew on a system that used the scoreboard to flash a light (i.e. a one or a zero) for a certain type of pitch while Kennedy had binoculars to see signs.

 Reportedly the scheme persisted long after Kell left the team in 1956 (the White Sox won the pennant three years later).

 He spent the 1954 season playing mostly at third and first base with minimal time in the outfield.
 With 97 games, he batted .276.
-He continued this positioning for 1955, although he played 128 total games while batting .312 with 81 RBIs on 51 walks and 36 walks.
+He continued this positioning for 1955, although he played 128 total games while batting .312 with 81 RBIs and 51 walks.
 He went through one more early season-trade with 1956, where he played 123 games while batting .271 with 115 hits with 33 walks and 37 strikeouts while being traded by the White Sox after 21 games on May 21, going with Mike Fornieles, Connie Johnson and Bob Nieman to the Baltimore Orioles for Dave Philley and Jim Wilson.
 He would spend time at third base while sharing time with second-year third baseman and fellow Arkansan Brooks Robinson (also a future Hall of Famer).
 He batted .271 for the year while having 115 hits and 48 RBIs with 37 strikeouts to 33 walks (marking the second and last time he had more strikeouts than walks, with the only other one being in 1944, his first full year).
 He made it to the All-Star Game that year, his ninth selection.
 1956 was the tenth and final time that he ranked in the top ten for at-bats per strikeout, in which he went 11.5 at-bats between strikeouts.